CONTEST IS NOW OPEN | DEADLINE: MARCH 9TH

 - SOCIAL MEDIA and/or WEBSITE – Promote this contest link and tag us.

-- POWERPOINT - Download this presenation to assist in the dialogue between local officials, teachers and students.
+- POWERPOINT (pdf) - Download this presentation to assist in the dialogue between local officials, teachers, and students.

 If you would like hard copies of these materials, please contact the NYCOM office and we will be happy to mail them to you.